Last Updated on September 24, 2024

 Even if you’re very diligent in your razor care, you can still slip up.
 Leave the razor in the shower on accident one too many times and rust starts to form.

 No fear!
-There are some really quick and simple solutions.
+There are some really quick and simple solutions for how to clean a razor.
 I used two different methods to clean up my safety razor.

 method one: